 The Old-Fashioned Taper Method

-One of the most common suboxone detox methods is the old-fashioned taper.
+One of the most common Suboxone detox methods is the old-fashioned taper.
 With this method, a medical professional works with the patients on a titration plan.
 This type of taper program intended to wean the patient off the substance slowly and with minimal withdrawal symptoms.

 Although this method is successful for many, it does have its downsides.
 The primary problem with this method of Suboxone detox is the length of time it takes to wean the patient completely.
 Suboxone has a long half-life, which produces a lengthy and uncomfortable withdrawal phase.
 In most cases, Suboxone is prescribed for temporary use.
-The tapering method is a prolonged one, in order to allow the body time to stabilize in a new lower dose.
-However, when the use of an MAT drug, becomes indefinite or the focus of the addiction itself, the drug no longer serves its purpose.
+The tapering method is a prolonged one to allow the body time to stabilize in a new lower dose.
+However, when the use of a MAT drug, becomes indefinite or the focus of the addiction itself, the drug no longer serves its purpose.
 Other forms of more effective detoxification should be in place.

 Anyone with first-hand experience dealing with this knows that lengthy withdrawal processes and delayed results prove to be trying for many.
-The challenging effects of suboxone detox often result in relapse and treatment cessation.
+The challenging effects of Suboxone detox often result in relapse and treatment cessation.

 Coming Off Suboxone

 Suboxone, like many other opiates drugs, comes with an extensive list of its’ own withdrawal symptoms, some of which include: